The latest news about devolution and the potential impact for residents and businesses in the borough.

 Tick only one option

-Whilst this is a notable one-off cost, it represents a small proportion of Doncaster’s annual budget which is more than £450m, and is considered to be proportionate expenditure in order to gauge the views of local residents on this important issue.
+Whilst this is was notable one-off cost, it represents a small proportion of Doncaster’s annual budget which is more than £450m, and was considered to be proportionate expenditure in order to gauge the views of local residents on this important issue.

 What is devolution?